 Are you wondering what this has to do with baking and decorating a cake?

 Royal icing made with sugar beet icing/confectioner’s sugar is not too bad providing it is left for 4 or 5 hours before use, and it will be good enough for icing the top and the sides of a cake and for piping with a nozzle that is not too fine.
-Royal icing made with cane sugar still needs to stand for a couple of hours but not as long as one made with sugar beet.
+Royal icing made with cane sugar still needs to stand for a couple of hours but not as long as some made with sugar beet.

 It depends on the brand of sugar you use, and it does not necessarily depend on the price you pay for it.
 I have bought a cheap icing/confectioner’s sugar and found it has been ground finer than the more expensive one.
 It is a case of finding the brand you like and if it works then keep using it.